 Presentation design hacks; they’re not that difficult and they make a big difference when it comes to effective PowerPoint or Keynote slides.
 Why settle for bland and boring slides that are filled with bullet points when you can do so much more?
 And the good news is that you don’t have to be a tech […]

+Every public speaker can learn a lesson from Apollo 13.
 The day of the big presentation has arrived.
 You’ve prepared, you know your material and you’ve arrived at the venue early to get set up.
 You check the room and everything looks fine.
-The stage is ready, the sound system works and the lighting is perfect.
-The only thing you have to do is test […]
+The stage is ready, the sound system works and the lighting is […]

 Seth Godin is the author of several books about “marketing, the spread of ideas and managing both customers and employees with respect”.
 They are bestsellers.
 His blog is one of my favourites and I highly recommend it.
 This post is part of a series based on original posts by Seth.
 In this blog post from 13 October 2011, Seth […]

 I spent some time yesterday going through a box of old papers, filing some and recycling the rest.
 As I worked my way through the documents, I discovered an old photocopy entitled “Ten Commandments for Plain Language Documents”.
 It came from the Canadian Bar Association and is dated October 1990.
 There’s a lot of wisdom in […]

 A valuable lesson for public speakers from Leo Tolstoy’s classic story, “How Much Land Does a Man Need?”.

 A brilliant four-and-a-half minute slide presentation that demonstrates how statistics and data can be conveyed so that they have an emotional impact on the audience.

 Five typographical errors to avoid on your slides: (1) spelling and grammar; (2) indentation; (3) font size; (4) font style; and (5) line spacing.